Sasha Belyaeva

-Aleksandra "Sasha" Belyaeva (Саша Беляева) is a Russian musician and social artist.
-In 2019 she independently released her debut EP "Greatest Illusion".
-Vice reviewed the release calling it "Ultra Visionary", while L'Officiel labeled Belyaeva as "The Most Anticipated Music Artist of the Year".
-Sasha is known for her unconventional and secretive performances, having performed only two shows to an invite only audience at The Light Church in Osaka, and the Secret Roxy Suite at Radio City Music Hall in New York.
-Belyaeva began her career with a Chanel contract and was muse of the late Karl Lagerfeld.
+Aleksandra "Sasha" Belyaeva (Саша Беляева), also known by her musical alias Solitary Garden, is a Russian musician and social artist.

+Belyaeva is known for her unconventional and secretive performances, having performed only two shows to an invite-only audience at Church of the Light in Osaka, and the Secret Roxy Suite at Radio City Music Hall in New York.
+Her music is described as atmospheric dark techno.
 She is the only Russian music artist signed to a major record label in the United States.
-Her music is described as atmospheric innovative pop.
-In 2017, it was reported in American Vogue that Belyaeva introduced the colored hair trend to high-fashion after opening the Sies Marjan fashion show in New York with pastel teal hair.
-Sasha Belyaeva is credited for leading the music industry into the 4th industrial revolution.
-In 2024, Belyaeva performed her first live show open to the public, headlining the Monasterio Rave, known to be one of the most aggressive and demanding electronic music events, to a sold-out crowd of 10,000.
-Rolling Stone magazine attended the event and described the performance as "the first live show in a generation that fills the void once achieved in the cathedrals of previous eras" and "a breath of fresh air for electronic music, which has been lost for nearly a decade".

 Early life

-Belyaeva was born November 28, 1998, in Sosenski, a small mining town in the Kaluga region of the Russian Federation.
-Belyaeva is the great-granddaughter of St. Nikolai Podeski, Patron Saint of Martyrs.
+Belyaeva was born on November 28, 1998, in Sosenski, a small mining town in the Kaluga region of the Russian Federation.
+She is the great-granddaughter of St. Nikolai Podeski, Patron Saint of Martyrs.
 At age 14, she left home to pursue a career in fashion while continuing to study.

-Belyaeva was a muse of the late Karl Lagerfeld and began her career with a Chanel contract.
-In 2017, it was reported in American Vogue that Belyaeva introduced the colored hair trend to high-fashion after opening the Sies Marjan fashion show in New York with pastel teal hair.
+Belyaeva was a muse of the late Karl Lagerfeld, and began her career with a Chanel contract.

+In 2017, it was reported in American Vogue that Belyaeva had introduced the colored hair trend to high-fashion after opening the Sies Marjan fashion show in New York with pastel teal hair.

-Recognition and Success
+Recognition and success

 Musical career

 Belyaeva decided to leave Elite Model Management and set up her own talent management group with her long time agent.
 She then took a period of leave to carve a new path in music and art.
-Belyaeva is the only Russian music artist signed to a major record label in the United States.
+She is the only Russian music artist signed to a major record label in the United States.

 On her most recent EP, she collaborated with Tom Krell (How To Dress Well).
-Her debut music video which was directed by Jesse McGowan, combines elements of Ex-Machina and Alexander McQueen's famed Kate Moss hologram.
+Her debut music video, which was directed by Jesse McGowan, combines elements of Ex Machina and Alexander McQueen's famed Kate Moss hologram.
 In 2020, it was confirmed that Belyaeva would be collaborating with Liam Howe on her next release.